 Getting out of debt and living on one income have been some of the best things we’ve ever done.

 Whether you want to or have to, living on one income doesn’t have to be heartbreaking.
 Here are some of the things that we’ve learned the hard way to make living on one income possible:

 1. Create a budget based on one income.

 Create a zero-based budget in which every dollar has a name.
 Determine all your required expenses and list those.
 Subtract that amount from your income.
 Anything left should go toward savings (like an emergency fund) and discretionary spending.

 2. Build an emergency fund.

 An emergency fund is a set amount of money that you don’t touch unless you really have an emergency.
 Dave Ramsey sets a starter emergency fund at $1000.
 Folks disagree on what your longterm emergency fund should be.
-We have a year’s worth of expenses socked away in an account we don’t touch.
+We have nine months’ to a year’s worth of expenses socked away in an account we don’t touch.
 It’s liquid in case we need it, but we don’t touch it.
-A few years ago when the economy was weaker and jobs were presumably harder to find, we saved up more.
+Experts’ recommendations range from three months to a year.

 You will have to decide what you need based on your particular circumstances.
 If you own your home outright and have no debts, you might not need as much as someone with higher monthly expenses.
 Likewise if you know you could find a new job quickly.